Jacob-Spiegel/GlauconiteFilter/docker/README.md

 ## Run instructions

-To run GlauconiteFilterer in a docker, please use the `glauconite_in_docker.py` script:
+To run GlauconiteFilter in a docker, please use the `glauconite_in_docker.py` script:

 1. Example on Linux/MacOS:
-   1. Change into the `docker` directory in a bash terminal `cd GlauconiteFilterer/docker/`
+   1. Change into the `docker` directory in a bash terminal `cd GlauconiteFilter/docker/`
    2. Run `glauconite_in_docker.py` with ***sudo*** and supply a json file using the normal pathing of your system, i.e., `sudo python glauconite_in_docker.py -j ./examples/sample_glauconite_docker_json.json`